bouvens/number-to-color/README.md

 # Number-to-color
 [![npm][npm-badge]][npm] [![npm][npm-dt-badge]][npm] [![GitHub issues][issues-badge]][issues]

-Small and fast library for mapping range of numbers to colors.
+Small and fast library for mapping range of numbers to a circular palette of colors.
 It varies hue (with saturation and lightness equals to 1) and returning RGB in different formats.

 ```javascript
 import getColor from 'number-to-color'